collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [Rob Schneider](https://stackexchange.com/users/-1/149-rob-schneider) on 2011-02-07
 - score: 1

-<p>One of the most powerful things we could learn from religion/theists is how to develop a sort of "mental martial arts" that deflects opposition, limits apostasy and ensures loyalty.
-Another analogy, we might learn how to develop an immune system for atheism, much as the indoctrinations of successful faiths serve (for the most part) as immune systems against reason.  </p>
+One of the most powerful things we could learn from religion/theists is how to develop a sort of "mental martial arts" that deflects opposition, limits apostasy and ensures loyalty.
+Another analogy, we might learn how to develop an immune system for atheism, much as the indoctrinations of successful faiths serve (for the most part) as immune systems against reason.

-<p>Religions that have survived and grown are evolutionarily sound meme structures.
+Religions that have survived and grown are evolutionarily sound meme structures.
 Imagine the thousands of faiths that have died because they suggested stuff like, "Stay celibate." or "Kill yourself to board the mothership behind the comet."
 The ones that remain are here because they have become effective parasites on the mental structures of the human mind.
-Learning how to either mimic that for atheism OR to find an "inoculation" meme by analyzing the pathogen, would be a valuable thing atheists could learn from religion.</p>
+Learning how to either mimic that for atheism OR to find an "inoculation" meme by analyzing the pathogen, would be a valuable thing atheists could learn from religion.